Wolfe Tone GAA (Armagh): History

 A number of players also have the distinction of representing Ulster in the Railway Cup with Bill McCorry and Seán Quinn being members of a victorious Ulster side, while Leo McAlinden won a Railway Cup medal for Connacht.
 Eddie McLaughlin and Alf Murray were also playing for the Tones when selected on Ulster teams and Paddy Moriarty represented the province, as well as a Combined Universities side and the All-Stars’ teams which travelled to America.

 Rivalries

 As with most clubs in around the Lurgan area there are quite a lot of rivalries.
 The two county clubs rival each other, Wolfe Tone GAC and Sarsfields GAA..

 Gaelic football

 Apart from the victory of a Tones-led selection in the 1943 Armagh Senior Football Championship final, defeating Crossmaglen, the club's highest point in sporting terms came in 1964, when the Tones lost by three points to Mullaghbawn in the SFC final.
 They had two other SFC final appearances, losing in 1967 to Crossmaglen by 9 points, and in 1973 to Clann na nGael by 15 points.
 The Tones have also won two JFC championships, in 1930 and 2000.
+In 2026, the Tones senior team won the Armagh Intermediate Football League Division 2B.